Why open data?

 Public policy is essential because it demonstrates public commitment to lasting change.
 An open data policy should establish formal governance processes to make public data-sharing institutional and sustainable.
 Drafting policy in the open can bring communities into policy-making, demonstrating a real commitment to transparency.

-When you pass a policy, you establish oversight over the long-term availability of information — even politically charged information — across all city departments, not simply those that volunteer it.
-Open data policy should set forth performance metrics and timelines.
+When passing a policy, governments establish oversight over the long-term availability of information — even politically charged information — across all city departments, not simply those that volunteer it.
+Open data policy should set forth performance metrics and timelines to ensure policy goals are met.
 And to make open data last, the public must be able to keep governments accountable by measuring open data’s progress as declared through formal policy measures.